 Permanent Tooth Erupting While the Baby Tooth is Still in Place

-This is a very common occurrence with tooth eruption.
-It can be uncomfortable for your child as the baby tooth may be chipping or irritating the gum tissue.
-We advise tylenol or ibuprofen as needed for pain and avoidance of chewing on that side of the mouth.
+This is a very common occurrence with tooth eruption and it may be uncomfortable for your child.
+We advise Tylenol or ibuprofen as needed for pain and avoidance of chewing on that side of the mouth.
 We will remove the baby tooth if it does not fall out by itself.
 Your child should be encouraged to keep “wiggling” the baby tooth.

 Injuries to Baby Teeth

 Young children are prone to falls and injuries.
 Unfortunately, their coordination is not always as advanced as their desire to play.
-Often times they cannot get their hands out to protect their mouth.
+Often times they cannot get their hands out to protect their mouth when they fall.
 In most cases these injuries look much worse than they are and they seldom require intervention.
 However, treatment is necessary if a tooth has been displaced into a position that interferes with the child’s ability to bite down properly.